 - Clank!
 In!
 Space!: A Deck-Building Adventure (2017) is a standalone title.
 It’s Clank with a space theme.
-There are no expansions, but the board is modular, increasing variety that way.
+The board is modular, increasing variety that way.

 - Clank!
-Legacy: Acquisitions Incorporated (2019) is another standalone title, this time based around the story and the legacy element.
+Legacy: Acquisitions Incorporated (2019) is another standalone title, this time based on the story and the legacy element.
 We featured it in our Best Legacy Board Games article.

 Expansions that can be used for multiple titles: